demirantay/notebook/compsci/devops/unix-shell/advanced-cheatsheet.md

 - `less <filename>` -- This lets you view the file in a more structured way for long files.
 This is like "cat"
 - `head <filename>` -- lets you view the first 10 lines of a file.
 You can give options to specifiy more than 10 lines
 - `tail <filename>` -- lets you view the last 10 lines of a file.
 You can give options to specify more than 10 lines.
+- `tee` -- read from standard input and write to standard output and files
 - `tac <file>` -- reverse of cat. lets you view a file from bottom to top.
+- `rev` -- reverse lines of a file or files
 - `sort <file>` -- Alphabetically sorts the content of a file
 - `wc <file>` -- Shows you the character and line count
 - `nl <file>` -- Same as "cat" with -n operator.
 Shows the lines of and lets you view the file
 - `pr` -- lets you view the file again but makes it more readable and sperates the different files.
 Very useful if you want to get something printed out.
-- `grep` -- grep is used for filtering out strings in a file.
-It is too long to note it down here.
-- `cut` -- just like grep used for filtering out strings ina file .
-It is too long to note it down here.
+- `grep` -- print lines matching a pattern
+- `cut` -- remove sections from each line of files
 - `cmp <file> <file2>` -- Compares two files and prints out their differences.
 - `diff <file> <file2>` -- Just like cmp it compares two files and prints out their differences
 - `find` -- lets you find files or directories.
 It is too big to note in a single sentence.
-- `exec` -- ...
+- `exec` -- execute commands and open, close, or copy file descriptors
-- `xargs` -- ...
+- `xargs` -- build and execute command lines from standard input

 ### File Move-Copy-Delete